-Our homes, too, are made of crystalline and polycrystalline materials, like natural rock.
+Our homes, too, consist of crystalline and polycrystalline materials, like natural rock.
 Even artificial materials, like cement, get their strength from the growth of crystal particles.

-Rocks, pebbles, sand, and dust are all formed from eroded crystals.
-Like the rock they come from, these particles stay in the same crystal form even as they get smaller and smaller, even as they become dust in the air.
+Rocks, pebbles, and sand are all formed from eroded crystals.
+Like the rock they come from, these particles stay in the same crystal form even as they get smaller and smaller.
+Even airborne dust contains minuscule particles of quartz crystals.

 The world of crystals even extends into living things.
-Kidney stones plague many animals.
-Kidney stones found in dogs, cats, horses, and people may be composed of struvite, a naturally occurring crystal.
+Kidney stones plague many creatures.
+Those found in dogs, cats, horses, and people may contain struvite, a naturally occurring crystal.

 Ever wonder why a pearl gleams in the sunlight?
-When a particle of sand gets caught in an oyster’s insides, it secretes a fluid around the sand.
+Sometimes, particles of sand get caught in an oyster’s insides.
+The oyster then secretes a fluid around the sand.
 Like a scab on a skinned knee, this secretion protects against infection.
-This fluid, however, is rich in a crystalline mineral called aragonite.
+This fluid, however, contains a crystalline mineral called aragonite.
 Over many years, the layers upon layers these tiny crystals form around the sand become what we know as a pearl.
-This layering of aragonite gives the pearl the shine everyone loves.
+This layering of aragonite gives the pearl the sheen or orient that everyone loves.

-Even our bones and teeth are part crystal.
-The crystalline mineral apatite is a principal part of our enamel and bones.
+Crystals even form part of our bones and teeth.
+A variety of the crystalline mineral apatite constitutes a principal part of our enamel and bones.

-Crystals are all around us.
-From mountains to bones, from diamonds to kidney stones, our world of crystals is vast and exciting.
+Crystals abound all around us.
+From mountains to bones, from diamonds to dust, our world of crystals is vast and exciting.